nkprasad12/morcus-net/src/morceus/README.md

 ### Current work

 - Implement and verify new tables we just added:
-  - fero_conj and eo_conj should be done
-  - do_conj and fio_conj need to be worked on
+  - do_conj and fio_conj need to be worked on ?
 - Add implementation for the new flags we added:
   - no_fut
   - fut_part
   - no_fut_part
-- Then, check that praetulit works
+- Fix the adsum issue!
+  - We have :de:as sum_conj, which generates asest.
+  - IT SHOULD NOT DO THIS!

-### TODOs
+### Longer term TODOs

 - Auto-delete duplicates of exact copy lemmata [Not as important now that we can delete dupes]
 - Figure out strategy for subset lemmata [Not as important now that we can delete dupes]